My utmONE course improved my note-taking skills, my writing skills and taught me how to get involved in the UTM community.

 What are the benefits?

-Interact with your Professor in a small class setting
+Interact with your professor in a mid-size class setting (lectures capped at 60 and tutorials capped at 30)

-Receive personalized feedback from Faculty and expedite skill improvement
+Receive personalized regular feedback from instructors and TAs

-Learn academic skills that can assist you in all of your classes
+Develop transferable academic skills that will assist you in all of your future classes

 Participate in interactive and engaging classes and tutorials